 David joined the national news agency following a stint at the Wigan Evening Post after completing a postgraduate diploma in newspaper journalism at UCLan in 2009.

 Although Clayton didn’t make Monte Carlo he was a member of the Kenya New Voices student team which reported from Nairobi last year (pictured).
-The scheme was part of an increasing number of international projects specifically funded by the UCLan for the School of Journalism, Language and Communication.
+The scheme was part of an increasing number of international projects specifically funded by the UCLan for the School of Journalism, Media and Performance.